bqlin/bqlin/README.md

 - 🎵 Music preference: rock, metal, funk, jazz, folk
 - 📮 Contact me: bq_lin@hotmail.com

-I like to toss about software and even hardware.
+I love to toss about software and even hardware.
 Client development is one of my hobbies, I hope I can make the app a work of art.